 In a single moment, a “divine glance,” one day in October of 2008, Our Lord and Our Lady imbued my soul with a preeminent and life-long devotion to St. Joan of Arc.
 It was a thunderous instance of meaning that struck like a lightning bolt and with the same intensity that Joan displayed in her short life on earth.
-Already established decades before in total consecration to the Blessed Virgin Mary and St. Thérèse of Lisieux, I entered into an experiential journey with Joan of Arc on what I call The Trail of the Dogmatic Creed to the mystical kingdom of the Blessed Virgin Mary’s Catholic and Royal France.
-My books are testimonies to that journey and that Kingdom.
+Already established decades before in total consecration to the Blessed Virgin Mary and St. Thérèse of Lisieux, I entered into an experiential journey with Joan of Arc on what I call The Trail of the Dogmatic Creed to the mystical kingdom of the Blessed Virgin Mary’s Magdalene France.
+My books are testimonies of that journey and that Kingdom.
 My sites organize that content into a programmatic approach, the development of which serves as a translation of my lived experience into an apparent system that can be followed by anyone of goodwill.

 Catholics are seeking a meaningful lived experience of the presence of God through the devotional life.
 We desire an intimate relationship with Our Lord, the Blessed Virgin, the angels, and the saints.
-More specifically there are those of us who feel called by God to walk daily in a meaningful lived “presence” with St. Joan of Arc and her sister in Heaven, St. Thérèse of Lisieux.
+More specifically there are those of us who feel called by God to walk daily in a meaningful lived “presence” of union of hearts with St. Joan of Arc and her sister in Heaven, St. Thérèse of Lisieux.
 We are drawn to them and sense that God desires that we be led to Heaven by them.
 We yearn to be transformed in that story-never-told fairy tale in our lives through phenomenological truth, beauty, and goodness in union with St. Joan and St. Thérèse in a way that is consistent with our Holy Catholic faith and obedient to her teaching authority.

 One day in October of 2008, I had a life-altering embodied perception of the presence of St. Joan of Arc.
 This happened through the Jehannian hermeneutics of St. Thérèse of Lisieux’ poetry and plays.
 It was as if St. Joan somehow touched my soul through the voice of St. Thérèse.
 My life since that “divine glance,” as phrased in Edith Stein’s language, has been the pursuit of its meaning.
 The pathway of experiential understanding on which St. Joan and St. Thérèse have led me, to which I refer as “The Trail of the Dogmatic Creed,” has been a unique interplay of grace through Carmelite contemplative prayer and phenomenological insight inspired by Edith Stein quite unlike anything else I have ever experienced.
 The purpose of Royaume France is to make this model accessible to others.
 In doing this I further hope to introduce the methodology as a more general model of meaningful Catholic spirituality.

-The underlying context to this Thérèsian phenomenological exploration is the primordial intuition of the true and substantial Body and Blood of Christ in the Eucharist deriving a universal, eidetic principle of obedience to the teaching authority of the Holy Catholic Church.
+The underlying context to this Jehannian-Thérèsian phenomenological exploration is the primordial intuition of the true and substantial Body and Blood of Christ in the Eucharist deriving a universal, eidetic principle of obedience to the teaching authority of the Holy Catholic Church.
 The goal is the sanctification and salvation of souls through devotion to the French Catholic spirituality of St. Joan and St. Thérèse in the center of the Immaculate Heart of Mary.

 Through a perceived intuitive “divine glance” in October of 2008, St. Joan of Arc became the life-long object of my intentionality through the Jehannian hermeneutics and mysticism of St. Thérèse of Lisieux.
 This act of grace transformed my simple devotion to Thérèse into a dynamic lived experience with the “combined hearts” of both saints who have a sisterly bond in Heaven as the secondary co-patronesses of France.
 That sisterly bond transfigured my own heart.
 Pursuing what I believed to be grace-inspired intuition, I followed in their footsteps “from grounds to conclusions” using the natural pedagogy of their French Catholic spirituality.
 This transformed my perceived meaning of life to an embodied presence of total consecration to the Immaculate Heart of Mary through what I call “la France mystique.”